 Click here for an index to the deeds for 393 Beacon, and click here for further information about the land between the south side of Beacon and Alley 416, from Fairfield to Gloucester.

 The agreement to build 393-395 Beacon, dated January 23, 1869, originally was between Eben Jordan and Frederick Pope.
 Frederick Pope agreed “to furnish all materials and build for said Jordan on land owned by him situated on the southerly side of Beacon Street, between Fairfield and Gloucester Streets, two brick dwelling houses of the dimensions and arrangements described in plans and specifications signed this day by the parties.”
 Eben Jordan agreed to convey the land to Frederick Pope at a specified price when the houses were completed.
 On February 3, 1869, the parties agreed that George Gibson would take Frederick Pope’s place in the agreement, and on April 3, 1869, the parties further agreed that Eben Jordan would retain the 36 foot lot where 393-395 Beacon would be built and, instead, would transfer to George Gibson a 12 foot lot to the east, where 391 Beacon would be built.

-On May 30, 1870, 393 Beacon was purchased from Eben Jordan by Harriet H. (Shelton) Randall, the wife of Charles T. Randall, a commission merchant.
+On May 30, 1870, 393 Beacon was purchased from Eben Jordan by Harriet Homer (Shelton) Randall, the wife of Charles Theodore Randall, a wholesale dry goods merchant.
 They previously had lived in Jamaica Plain.

 Charles Randall died in April of 1883.
 Harriet Randall continued to live at 393 Beacon.